1031 EXCHANGE RULES AND DELAYED EXCHANGE

 If the Related Party fails to do so, the transaction will be declared invalid under the 1031 Exchange Rules, and taxes, penalties, and interest will be imposed on both parties.

-You will be held to the same two year filing requirement for Form 8824, except that it could turn into three years for you because the period will start to run from the date that you acquire your Replacement Property, and this could be 180 days after the first closing, and could cover three tax-filing periods.
+You will be held to the same two-year filing requirement for Form 8824, except that it could turn into three years for you because the period will start to run from the date that you acquire your Replacement Property, and this could be 180 days after the first closing, and could cover three tax-filing periods.

 9. Qualified Intermediary.
-The most important of the 1031 Exchange Rules is that you cannot have actual receipt of, constructive receipt of, or control over the Net Sales Proceeds.
+The most important of the 1031 Exchange Rules is that you cannot have actual receipt of, or constructive receipt of, or control over the Net Sales Proceeds.

 You must sign an Assignment of Benefits of your sales contract on your Relinquished Property to an independent third party.